Honor The Sacrifice.

 And the relationship doesn't end at graduation.
 Our Alumni stay part of the NGS community, returning to mentor the Scholars who follow.

-Southern Methodist University · Class of 2019
+Faulkner University · Class of 2021

-University of North Carolina at Charlotte · Class of 2020
+University of Memphis · Class of 2022

-Baylor University · Class of 2018
+Purdue University · Class of 2018

-Coastal Carolina University
+East Carolina University

 For military families